smyrman/blog/2021-09-v2-for-generics/2-sync-v2.md

 	func (p *Pool[V]) Put(x V)
 ```

-As it turns out, the implementation of the `sync` "v1" can perhaps be written in as little as 10 lines of code:
+As it turns out, the implementation of the `sync` v1 package can the _probably_ be recreated in just 10 lines of code:

 ```go
 package sync